Skip to content

 Top tip:

 If you’re searching for a car to use as a taxi, look for a vehicle with good fuel efficiency.
 A car with lower fuel consumption could save you money over the long run, given how often you’ll be driving.
-And it’s sensible to choose a car that complies with low emission zone rules, to avoid paying charges to enter the clean air zones found in many cities.
+And it’s often sensible to choose a car that complies with low-emission zone rules, to avoid paying charges to enter the clean air zones found in many cities.
+Of course, you’ll have to factor in if a car with good fuel efficiency is cheaper to buy upfront or not.

 How to cut the cost of taxi insurance:

-• Drive safely to avoid convictions that can increase the cost of your premium
+4. Drive safely to avoid convictions that can increase the cost of your premium.

-• Don’t pay for optional cover you don’t need – consider if policy add-ons are worth paying extra for.
+10. Don’t pay for additional cover you don’t need – consider if policy add-ons are worth paying extra for.

-• Shop around for quotes from different taxi insurance brokers.
+11. Shop around for cheap taxi insurance quotes.

-When comparing policies, don’t simply opt for the cheapest taxi insurance.
-Consider whether it gives you the right amount of cover, as policies vary.
+When comparing policies, don’t simply opt for cheap private hire taxi insurance without checking it meets your needs.
+Consider whether it gives you the right amount of cover as policies vary.

 Why compare taxi insurance quotes with Compare the Market?